kaushikchaubal/SampleWebApp/README.md

  1. Preequisites: Install node (and hence, npm)
  2. Checkout the code
  3. npm start
- (If any doubts around express, use http://expressjs.com/guide.html)

-Note: While creating the server, the following commands were used but are not necessary after checking out the code:
+Note: While creating the server (Reference: http://expressjs.com/guide.html), the following commands were used but are not necessary after checking out the code:
  1. sudo npm install -g express-generator
  2. sudo npm install cors
  3. sudo npm install